akeylesslabs/akeyless-go/docs/SplunkLogForwardingConfig.md

 NewSplunkLogForwardingConfigWithDefaults instantiates a new SplunkLogForwardingConfig object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetSplunkEnableBatch

+`func (o *SplunkLogForwardingConfig) GetSplunkEnableBatch() string`

+GetSplunkEnableBatch returns the SplunkEnableBatch field if non-nil, zero value otherwise.

+### GetSplunkEnableBatchOk

+`func (o *SplunkLogForwardingConfig) GetSplunkEnableBatchOk() (*string, bool)`

+GetSplunkEnableBatchOk returns a tuple with the SplunkEnableBatch field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSplunkEnableBatch

+`func (o *SplunkLogForwardingConfig) SetSplunkEnableBatch(v string)`

+SetSplunkEnableBatch sets SplunkEnableBatch field to given value.

+### HasSplunkEnableBatch

+`func (o *SplunkLogForwardingConfig) HasSplunkEnableBatch() bool`

+HasSplunkEnableBatch returns a boolean if a field has been set.

 ### GetSplunkEnableTls